LunaSare/spring2023-data-science/lectures/lecture-reusable-code-1.md

 - Open your _RStudio project_ for the class; I called mine "**fall-2022**".
 - Open a new file, name it "**functions.Rmd**", and save it to your "**documents**" folder.

 ### Why do we use functions in programming?
-(10 min)
+(15 min)

-#### Exercise 1:
+#### Discussion in small groups (5 min)

+- Discuss in small groups: Based on your experience with coding so far and after watching the [introductory videos]({{ }}/readings/before-reusable-code-1), discuss in small groups how creating your own functions would improve your coding workflow.

-In your Rmd file:
+- Individually, work on your Rmd file:

-- Write a secon level subtitle for the introductory section.
+  - Write a second level subtitle for the introductory section.
-- Discuss and list three reasons why using functions is useful in data science.
+  - List and justify three reasons why using functions is useful in data science.

+#### Discussion in full (10 min)

+- How does creating your own functions will improve your code?

+- Makes code more understandable:
+  - Code is shorter, easier to remember
+  - Code is more organized for you and others, so it is easier to read
+  - Code is grouped conceptually, easier to understand
+  - Code is more manageable, invites you to be intentional on the code that you are writing
+  - Allows to be more in control of the outputs
+- Makes code reusable:
+  - It allows reusing code for other parts of a project or a future project
+  - It is less error prone than copy-pasting code
+    - If it occurs in more than one place, it will eventually be wrong somewhere.
+  - It is more efficient than copy-pasting code
+    - Functions are written to be reusable.

 ### Writing functions (10 min)

-- In this lesson we will use mass to learn how to create functions.
+- In this lesson we will use the concept of "mass" to learn how to create functions.
 - Mass describes the density and type of atoms in any given object.
 - The SI unit of mass is the kilogram (kg), though mass can also be measured in grams (gr), ounces (oz), and pounds (lb).
 - The mass of an object will never change, but the weight of an item can change based on its location.